 Make Sure You’re Tracking Your Marketing Efforts

-In any serious marketing automation effort, it’s crucial to keep track of your progress and success.
+In any serious marketing automation effort, it’s crucial to leverage data analytics to keep track of your progress and success.
 Here are some key metrics that B2B manufacturers should be paying attention to:

-• Customer Lifetime Value (CLV): This is the estimated net profit from the entire future relationship with a customer.
+- Customer Lifetime Value (CLV): This is the estimated net profit from a customer’s future relationship.
 It helps you understand how much a customer is worth over their lifetime.

 Remember, these metrics should be regularly reviewed and analyzed to make informed decisions that optimize your own marketing budget and strategy.
-However, it’s important to focus on those that are most relevant to your specific business objectives and goals.
+However, it’s important to focus on those most relevant to your business objectives and goals.

 Actionable tip: Use tools like Google Analytics and HubSpot to monitor your marketing performance.